aatishb/patterncollider/README.md

 ## What Is This?

 Pattern Collider is a tool for creating quasiperiodic tiling patterns.
-Think of it like a mathematical microscope that you can use to explore intricate & unusual tiling patterns.
+It's like a mathematical microscope that you can use to explore intricate & unusual tiling patterns.
 Every pattern that you create with Pattern Collider has a custom URL that you can bookmark & share.
 Learn more about how it works by watching the Minute Physics video.

 VIDEO SCREENSHOT